I Love You, California: In popular culture

 An arrangement of the song is heard when the player builds the Golden Gate Bridge in Civilization VI: Gathering Storm, accompanied by the first four lines of Percy Bysshe Shelley's poem A Bridal Song.

+The song is also the official anthem of the New California Republic in the Fallout universe.

 Lyrics

 Other non-official state songs

-During the years following, several attempts were made to make other songs the official state song.
-In 1921, Lynden Ellsworth Behymer (1862–1947), impresario, and Bessie Bartlett Frankel (Mrs. Cecil Frankel) (1884–1959)], donated a sum of money to the California Federation of Music Clubs to hold a contest for lyrics to a state song "of real value."
+Prior to the adoption of "I Love You, California", several attempts were made to adopt other compositions as the official state song.
+In 1921, Lynden Ellsworth Behymer (1862–1947), impresario, and Bessie Bartlett Frankel (Mrs. Cecil Frankel) (1884–1959), donated a sum of money to the California Federation of Music Clubs to hold a contest for lyrics to a state song "of real value."
 The judges were Benjamin Franklin Field (1868–1960), chairman of the federation and chairman of the committee of judges, Grace Atherton Dennen (1874–1927), editor and publisher of The Lyric West, and Blanche Robinson (Mrs. Martin Hennion Robinson) (née Williams; 1883–1969), composer.
 The original deadline, October 1, 1921, was extended to December 31, 1921 and the prize money was increased to $100.
 The judges selected Mary Lennox of San Francisco on January 17, 1922, as the winner was "California, Sweet Homeland of Mine":